How to get your Dog to Quit Jumping!!

 Does your jumping dog scare visitors?

 Jumping dogs can also be scary for visitors who are not used to dogs.
+And dogs that are good at jumping can come across as aggressive.

 And a large dog who jump can make even dog lovers nervous — especially if they’re not used to larger dogs.